s0undt3ch/sw-engineering-challenge/README.md

 **Test coverage**

 The "that works" part in the topic above cannot be expressed with 100% certainty unless we have good test coverage.
-Feel free to include some while implementing your solution.
+Feel free to include some while implementing your solution

 **Codebase organization, modularization, and coupling**